vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 Although it is typically irrational for users to redeem (since it's more advantageous to sell via Curve's [COIL/FRAXBP](https://curve.fi/#/ethereum/pools/factory-crypto-236) Factory pool), the redemption page serves as an ultimate price floor in specific situations, ensuring users have a secure exit strategy.

 The Treasury composition of Spiral DAO is said to ensure ample exit liquidity for every user should they choose to leave the protocol, even if the COIL price trades below its backing.
-The Spiral DAO Treasury is structured to allocate a portion of its reserves to prevent the COIL price from falling more than 10% below its actual backing, enabling the protocol to arbitrage Spiral tokens when their value dips below the fair value.
+Furthermore, the Spiral DAO Treasury is structured to allocate a portion of its reserves to prevent the COIL price from falling more than 10% below its actual backing, enabling the protocol to arbitrage Spiral tokens when their value dips below the fair value.

 ### Protocol Revenue Model